Maggie-XShen/LLaVaStory/README.md

 CUDA_VISIBLE_DEVICES=0 accelerate launch inference.py
 ```

-## TODO
-- [x] Model & Training & Inference Code
-- [x] Dataset Processing Pipeline
-- [x] Meta Data
-- [x] Code Update
-- [x] Release Checkpoints
-- [x] Data Update

-## License
-The code and checkpoints in this repository are under MIT license.
-The open-source books in the StorySalon dataset come from multiple online open-source libraries (please refer to the Appendix of our paper for more details), and they are all under CC-BY 4.0 license.
-It should be noted that, for the data extracted from the video data, we only provide YouTube URLs and data processing pipelines, if you wish to use them for commercial purposes, we recommend that you obey the relevant regulations of YouTube.

 ## Citation
-If you use this code for your research or project, please cite:

 	@inproceedings{liu2024intelligent,
       title     = {Intelligent Grimm -- Open-ended Visual Storytelling via Latent Diffusion Models},
       author    = {Chang Liu, Haoning Wu, Yujie Zhong, Xiaoyun Zhang, Yanfeng Wang, Weidi Xie},